 The presiding deity is Lord Shiva and the temple has been in existence even before 600 AD.
 Legend has it that Goddess Parvati, worshipped Lord Shiva under a mango tree for several years.
 The mango tree still exists in this temple.
 Each branch of the tree is said to bear a different variety of mango.

-Dedicated to Lord Vishnu who granted a boon to Brahma, the temple was named Varadaraja( bestower of boon ) Perumal temple.
+This temple is dedicated to Lord Vishnu who granted a boon to Brahma.
+The temple was named Varadaraja( bestower of boon ) Perumal temple.
 The temple is large and has five courtyards, the deity of Lord Vishnu is in a standing posture.

-The temple is also known for its golden lizards, where devotees climb a few steps to touch the golden lizaed ,thereby removing any negative influence from their lives.
+The temple is also known for its golden lizards.
+Devotees climb a few steps to touch the golden lizaed ,thereby removing any negative influence from their lives.
 There is a panel in the temple where the two lizards are depicted in the roof of the temple. wiki

-5.Sri Kailasanathar temple.
-The kanchi Kailasanathar temple is the oldest structure in Kanchipuram..
+The kanchi Kailasanathar temple is the oldest structure in Kanchipuram.
 It is dedicated to the Lord Shiva, and is known for its historical importance.
 The temple was built from 685-705AD by a Rajasimha (Narasimhavarman II) ruler of the Pallava Dynasty.
 The low-slung sandstone compound contains a large number of carvings, including many half-animal deities which were popular during the early Dravidian architectural period.
 The structure contains 58 small shrines which are dedicated to various forms of Shiva.
 WIKI .